dimitri-justeau/restoptr/README.md

 #### *Windows*

-Please install the latest Java Development Kit from [Oracle](www.oracle.com) website.
+Please install the latest Java Runtime Environment from [Oracle](www.oracle.com) website.
 To achieve this, navigate to the [downloads section of the website](https://www.oracle.com/java/technologies/javase-downloads.html),